sbelakho2/apex-mediation-platform/backend/docs/CLICKHOUSE_ANALYTICS.md

 # ClickHouse Analytics Integration *(Legacy)*

 > **Note:** The ClickHouse bootstrap scripts were removed as part of the Postgres migration plan.
 This document is retained for archival reference only.
-If you still operate a ClickHouse cluster, seed schemas manually using the statements in `backend/src/utils/clickhouse.schema.ts`.
+If you still operate a ClickHouse cluster, seed schemas manually using the statements under `backend/migrations/clickhouse/*.sql`.

 ## Overview